nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ## Interface Specification

-Token contract implementing the FA2 standard MUST have the following entry points.
+Token contract implementing the FA2 standard MUST have the following entrypoints.
 Notation is given in [cameLIGO language](https://ligolang.org) for readability and Michelson.
-The LIGO definition, when compiled, generates compatible Michelson entry points.
+The LIGO definition, when compiled, generates compatible Michelson entrypoints.

 `type fa2_entry_points =`